Research

 The Koala Habitat Atlas is the spearhead that encapsulates the Australian Koala Foundation's prime objective—conservation of Koalas in the wild—using Geographic Information System (GIS) technology.
 Habitat that Koalas need to survive is identified, mapped and ranked to give land-use planners this vital information in a practical format.

-Bob's Map - Koala populations then and now
+Bob’s Map – Koala populations

 Following the 2006 decision by the federal government to not list the Koala as ‘Vulnerable’, the Australian Koala Foundation (AKF) made the decision that in order to protect the species, we needed to have confidence in just how many Koalas remained in the wild, and where those Koalas were located.
 This resulted in Bob’s Map (named after the past chairman of the AKF); a project, based on best science, with the specific aim of estimating and monitoring the national Koala population.